Holmbk/bikesharing/README.md

 # bikesharing
 Looking at NYC bike sharing to apply to Des Moines.
 ## Overview
 Customer saw bike sharing in use in NYC and wanted to evaluate the NYC model to see if bike sharing could be used in Des Moines.
+Software used was Python and Tableau.
+The data was imported and the Tripduration datatype was adjusted from an interger to a datetime datatype using Python.
+Tahleau was used to create all of the charts to tell the story of the NYC model Data.
 ## Results
 [link to dashboard](https://public.tableau.com/app/profile/kurt.holmberg/viz/StoryofBikeUsageinNYC/Story1?publish=yes)